East African Handcraft Shop

 Kindly add 6% sales tax and contact us for the total shipping cost.

-Enjoy browsing the few items still available as you eagerly wait to see what we found for you this year.
+Enjoy browsing the few items available as you eagerly wait to see what we found for you this year.

 Wearing traditional African dresses, each 12-inch mama has her baby snuggly wrapped to her back in the Kenyan way with a matching cloth.